Gamote/nestjs-zod-config/README.md

 }) {}
 ```

-> By default, this assumes that you have a `.env` file in the root of your project or that you have set the environment variables in `process.env` in some other way.
+> By default, this assumes that you have a `.env` file in the root of your project or that you’ve set the environment variables in `process.env` in some other way.
 You can customize the path to the .env file using the `envFilePath` option.

 ✨ All done.
 Let's see how we can use it.